Invariance of immersed Floer cohomology under Lagrangian surgery: Lagrangian surgery

-\begin{remark} Recall from Seidel \cite{se:gr} that absolute gradings on Floer cohomology groups are provided by gradings.
-By definition, an $N$-grading of a Lagrangian $L$ is a lift of the natural map from $L$ to the bundle of Lagrangian subspaces $\Lag(TX)$ to an $N$-fold Maslov cover $\Lag^N(TX)$.
-If $L$ is graded by a map $\ti{\phi}_0: L_0 \to \Lag^N(X)$ and the self-intersection point has degree $1$ then $\phi_\eps:L _\eps \to X$ is graded \cite[Section 2e]{se:gr}. \end{remark}
+\begin{remark} By Seidel \cite{se:gr}, absolute gradings on Floer cohomology groups are provided by gradings of the Lagrangians: Given a positive integer $N$, an {\em $N$-grading} of a Lagrangian $L$ is a lift of the natural map